nark/WiredSwift/README.md

-# Wired Swift
+# WiredSwift

-Wired Swift is an implementation of the Wired 2.0 protocol written in Swift.
+WiredSwift is an implementation of the Wired 2.0 protocol written in Swift.

 ## Requirements